-Abrahaminte Santhathikal Review
+Abrahaminte Santhathikal Review: A Deft Suspense Thriller That Is A Compelling Watch!

 - Mammootty's Abrahaminte Santhathikal To Release On This Date?

-Abrahaminte Sanathathikal, the film for which the audiences have been eagerly waiting for, has graced the big screens today (June 16, 2018).
+Abrahaminte Santhathikal, the film for which the audiences have been eagerly waiting for, has graced the big screens today (June 16, 2018).
 Mammootty is all set to strike big with this movie, which is high on expectations.
 The movie is undoubtedly one of the most hyped films of Mammootty in the recent times and let us wait and see how Abrahaminte Santhathikal has turned out to be.

 Plot

-The story of Abrahaminte Santhathikal has been set in the city of Ernakulam and it takes us through the life of Derick Abraham, an IPS Officer.
-At certain point of time his personal and professional life get entangled and he has to face some big obstacles.
+Derick Abraham is one of the most revered cops of the force and he is often assigned with special tasks.
+He is one such person who upholds his profession such above anything else.
+But, one such instance occurs when his brother becomes an accused in a murder and what happens rest has been narrated in a deft manner in Abrahaminte Santhathikal.

-Meet the cast & crew members of Abrahaminte Santhathikal here..
+At first, let's see how the cast & crew members of Abrahaminte Santhathikal have fared for the movie..

 Mammootty As Derick Abraham